 Data that already exists is called secondary data.
 We can use it but it was collected by another person or organisation.
 The place we find the data is called the source.
-Secondary data can found by searching the internet, reading reports or looking at government or United Nations statistics.
+Secondary data can found by searching the internet, reading reports or looking at statistics from the government, United Nations, etc.

-i.
+- i.
 State whether you would collect primary or secondary data for the research given below.
-Explain your answers.
+Explain your answers. - a.
+A survey of student attendance at school - b.
+A report about daily sales in your local teashop - c.
+A report about tourist places in Myanmar - d.
+A survey about local people's opinions of the United Nations - e.
+A report comparing levels of poverty in African countries.

-- a) A survey of student attendance at school - b) A report about daily sales in your local teashop - c) A report about tourist places in Myanmar - d) A survey about local people's opinions of the United Nations - e) A report comparing levels of poverty in African countries - ii.
-Explain one possible source of secondary data for questions c) and e) above - Maths Module 3 : Data Handlling page 3 iii.
-Complete the table below to catagorise the statements as advantages or disadvantages of primary and secondary data
+- ii.
+Explain one possible source of secondary data for questions c and e above. - iii.
+Complete the table below to catagorise the statements as advantages or disadvantages of primary and secondary data.